Spelling bee: Nigeria

-The Nigeria Spelling Bee is organized in across states of the federation with national finalists drawn after qualifying from their respective states and either of the six geo-political zones of the country.
+The Nigeria Spelling Bee is organized in states across the federation, with national finalists drawn after qualifying from their respective states and one of the six geo-political zones of the country.

-The Nigeria Spelling Bee which is the widest spelling bee competition in the country has so far been conducted in more than 25 states across Nigeria by the organizers (Bee Spelling Competition Initiative) which has been endorsed by the Federal Ministry of Education, Ministry of Culture and the state ministries of education.
+The Nigeria Spelling Bee, which is the most widespread spelling bee in the country, has so far been conducted in more than 25 states across Nigeria by the organizers (Bee Spelling Competition Initiative) and has been endorsed by the Federal Ministry of Education, Ministry of Culture and the state ministries of education.

-Winners of the Nigeria Spelling Bee competition win up to ₦1,000,000 in scholarship and participate in the annual African Spelling Bee which is a continental event organized by the African Spelling Bee Consortium as the official Nigerian delegates.
+Winners of the Nigeria Spelling Bee win up to ₦1,000,000 in scholarship and participate as the official Nigerian delegates in the annual African Spelling Bee, which is a continental event organized by the African Spelling Bee Consortium.

-This is referring to the New Era Foundation spelling Bee, an annual event in Lagos State that had its first outing in 2001.The spelling bee competition is held among all public primary and secondary school in Lagos State with the winner and runner-ups of the secondary school category carting away prizes ranging from cash, a trip to Finland and the most outstanding one being the opportunity for the overall winner to serve as one-day governor of the state alongside runner-ups as cabinet members.
-The spelling bee competition has till date produced 20 one-day governors with the year 2020 winner being a female student from Angus Memorial Senior High School, Shomolu Lagos - Miss Jemimah Marcus.
+There is also an annual event in Lagos State called the New Era Foundation Spelling Bee, which had its first competition in 2001.
+This spelling bee is held among all public primary and secondary schools in Lagos State, with the winner and runner-ups of the secondary school category carting away prizes ranging from cash, to a trip to Finland, to the most outstanding one being the opportunity for the overall winner to serve as one-day governor of the state alongside runner-ups as cabinet members.
+The spelling bee has to date (2021) produced 20 one-day governors, with the winner in the year 2020 being a female student from Angus Memorial Senior High School, Shomolu Lagos - Miss Jemimah Marcus.

 Asia

-In Asia, a spelling bee is being conducted up to the international level by MaRRS Spelling Bee.
-The competition involves learning the correct spelling of words, their use in sentences and in multiple contexts.
-Currently, it is being held in India, Abu Dhabi, Ajman, Bahrain, Dubai, Fujairah, Ras al Khaimah, Sharjah, and Umm-Al-Quwain.
+In Asia, a spelling bee is conducted up to the international level by MaRRS Spelling Bee.
+The competition involves learning the correct spelling of words and their use in sentences and in multiple contexts.
+Currently, it is held in India, Abu Dhabi, Ajman, Bahrain, Dubai, Fujairah, Ras al Khaimah, Sharjah, and Umm-Al-Quwain.

+Singapore

+In Singapore, the RHB-The Straits Times National Spelling Championship, informally known as the Big Spell, is a spelling bee held annually open to Primary 4, 5 and 6 students from 2012 to 2017.
+It is organized by The Straits Times and RHB Bank, in partnership with the Ministry of Education.
+In different years, it has also been supported by various organisations, companies, and institutions such as the National Library Board, HP, and ITE College Central.
+Its highest turnout was of approximately 1800 students in 2016's preliminary round.